-Na Jaane Kaun Aa Gaya Not a Love Story, But a Love War
+Na Jaane Kaun Aa Gaya Not a Love Story, but a Love War

-We were best friends for 13 years before we dated.
-That made it beautiful but also complicated.
-Eventually, I felt our life visions didn't align.
-I dream big.
-I want to travel the world, achieve a lot professionally, and constantly grow.
-I needed a partner who dreamt at the same scale
+I started my journey with a web series.
+I've done around 10-11 OTT projects.
+My first show was Kaushiki on an app called VIEW India, which was doing quite well at that time.
+After that, Criminal Justice became a major turning point in my career.
+I have also done films Junglee, directed by Chuck Russell, and Dobara with Anurag Kashyap but this is my first feature film as a lead

-Criminal Justice fame Madhurima Roy will be seen in "Na Jaane Kaun Aa Gaya", an intriguing tale of an era where love is often celebrated as pure and beautiful.
-Having worked with director Anurag Kashyap in "Dobaara" and acting in a pivotal role in "Junglee", she has learnt a lot about portrayal of various characters.
-Madhurima Roy also talks about toxic attachment, emotional destruction, and love that turns into psychological warfare.
+Criminal Justice fame Madhurima Roy also did a pivotal role in Junglee, directed by Hollywood filmmaker Chuck Russell.
+Now, she will be seen “Na Jaane Kaun Aa Gaya “.
+Ahead of the film's release, Madhurima Roy talks about toxic attachment, emotional destruction, and love that turns into psychological warfare.

 You began your career with web series.
 Would you call yourself primarily an OTT actress?